mozilla/fx-private-relay/docs/developer-mode.md

 When a user has developer mode active for their Relay account, and the email mask description contains the text `DEV:simulate_complaint` (no spaces), then emails to the mask are no longer forwarded to the user's real email, but instead to the [mailbox simulator][] complaint email address.
-This raises a complaint without impacting the sending account reputation.
+The address has the format `complaint+R123@@simulator.amazonses.com`.
+The embedded mask identifier (`R123` in this example) allows linking the simulated complant back to the developer.

 When handling the complaint notification, Relay performs the standard complaint handling.
 It sets `auto_block_spam` on the first complaint, to block incoming